-A new commercial development offers insights into how stormwatermanagement strategies and design solutions can engage people and allow them to experience the landscape in
+A new commercial development offers insights into how stormwatermanagement strategies and design solutions can engage people and allow them to experience the landscape in a new way.

 The One Merriweather office building and parking structure are the first major components of a new $68 million development directly adjacent to the popular Merriweather Post Pavilion event venue in Columbia, Maryland, near Washington, D.C.
 Combined with the adjacent office building, Two Merriweather, it features 322,000 square feet of total new office space, as well as 25,000 square feet of new retail and restaurant space.